matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 state.
 We should.

 We use stateful methods when we could just have an ordinary function.
-An ordinary function is much much simpler in the sense that I am talking about than a method.
+An ordinary function is much, much simpler in the sense that I am talking about than a method.
 And it is therefore easier to test, easier to understand, easier to maintain, easier to combine with other things.

 Variables are things that are very complex and should be avoided as much as possible.
-You may or may not have choices in the languages that you use.
+You may or may not have choices in the language that you use.

 Every time you inherit.
 Every time you write an involved switch